TheRemote/OdysseyClassic/README.md

 I have also included the updater and update tools which have never been released before.
 There is also a minimapper tool that if you give a starting point will map the overworld of your map from a bird's eye perspective.

-Contact remote@codemallet.com if you have any questions or would like additional files to be uploaded here.

 If there is any interest I may upload some server.dat files such as main, confrontations, etc. although I believe those are already out there.